 Professor of Health Economics

-Katherine Baicker, PhD, is Professor of Health Economics in the Department of Health Policy and Management at the Harvard School of Public Health.
+Katherine Baicker, PhD, is Professor of Health Economics and Chair of the Department of Health Policy and Management at the Harvard School of Public Health.
 She is a research associate at the National Bureau of Economic Research and an elected member of the Institute of Medicine.

 She received her BA in economics from Yale and her PhD in economics from Harvard.
 She has served on the faculty of the Department of Public Policy in the School of Public Affairs at the University of California, Los Angeles; the Harris School of Public Policy at the University of Chicago; the Economics Department at Dartmouth College; and the Center for the Evaluative Clinical Sciences and the Department of Community and Family Medicine at Dartmouth Medical School.